Chapter Two

 “They can be tracked, Fable.
 We could be found because of that!
 It is why we do not have any.”

 “I do not.
 She is not family.”
 Her father grabbed the phone out of her hands.
-“Don’t unpack, we will leave soon—”
+“Don’t unpack, we leave soon—”

 “Fable, get back here!”
 Her father demanded.

-“Fable, stop!” her father shouted, sounding more desperate in his anger.
+“Fable, stop!” her father demanded.
 “Come back here.”

 “NO!”
 Fable swung the front door wide, bristling.
 “You don’t get it!”
 She charged outside and ran down the driveway.
 She was faster than her father, despite his long legs.

 “Fable, stop!”
-Her father ordered.

 Fable spun around, continuing to back away, the tears coming faster than she could control them.
 “You don’t know what it’s like!
 You don’t have any more friends to lose!
 Your only friend is DEAD!”
 Fable felt a stab of pain as her father faltered.
 Good, she thought bitterly.
 Let him hurt.
 “I hate moving!”
 Fable stormed on.
 “And I hate all your stupid rules!
 I hate not knowing anything!
 I hate not having any friends!
 And I hate—I hate—I HATE YOU!”
 Clutching her backpack straps hard, she spun away from her parents and ran down the street, wiping away the tears streaming down her face.
-She had seen the look in her father’s eyes, the fear, the worry, and his own anger, the pain… all mixed in.
+She had seen the look in her father’s eyes, the fear, the worry, the anger, the pain… all mixed in.
 It haunted her as she ran down the unfamiliar street in the unfamiliar neighborhood.

 — — —